Morthais/data_structure_final/1-stack.md

 |check_top()|print(stack_list[-1])|Show the last item in the stack.|O(1), Constant Time performance for printing an item from a stack.|
 |check_size()|print(len(stack_list))|Return and show the length of a stack.|O(1), Constant Time performance for checking the length of a stack.|

-## Example 1
+## Example

 How would a stack be used in Python?
-In Python, a stack is basically just a list that follows the Last In First Out rules.
-NOTE: Show Example
+Remember, a stack is basically just a list that follows the Last In First Out rules.
+Copy the example below into your code editor and run it to better understand how stacks work.

 ```
-"""
-Example of how to push and pop from a stack of bricks in Python.
-"""
 import time

 def push_stack(stack_of_bricks):